5 features of a step drill and its applicationsAugust 23, 2018

 Conclusion and summary

-Step drills are ideally suited for cutting metals, plastics and wood up to 4 mm.
+Step drills are ideally suited for cutting metals, plastics and wood up to 4 mm, for stainless steel up to 1.5 mm.

 The production of step drills by using the CBN process enables measuring and shear cutting edges due to the higher hardness during the grinding process.
 The material structure is cut through smoothly by the much harder abrasive material.